sahithyandev/s1/src/content/docs/fluid-mechanics/machinery/02-pumps.md

 ### Impeller

-Set of vanes attached to a disc or a cyllinder.
+A disc or a cylinder on which a set of vanes are attached.
 Main rotating element in a pump.

-In a pump, impeller is mounted on a shaft.
+Mounted on a shaft.
 The shaft is driven by an electric motor or IC engine.

 ## Direction of the fluid flow